JanM321/esphome-lg-controller/protocol.md

 byte 2 (0x9): filter time (256 + 2048 = 2304)
 bytes 3-5: energy usage 06:49, 12.9 kWh
 ```
 Byte 9 is the room temperature (from controller) or unit temperature (from AC).
-Stored as `temperature / 2` (example: 0x2B => 21.5C).
-PREMTB100 sends this, PREMTB001 doesn't.
+Stored as `temperature * 2` (example: 0x2B => 21.5C).
+PREMTB100 sends this but PREMTB001 always sends 0.
 Unclear how this differs from room temperature in A8.

-Byte 11 controls some functions like himalaya cool (0x1), mosquito away (0x2), comfort cooling (0x4).
+Byte 11 controls some functions such as himalaya cool (0x1), mosquito away (0x2), and comfort cooling (0x4).

 ## Type 0xD settings (0xAD/0xCD)
 My unit sends this after power on with all zeroes.
 The wall controller uses it for some installer settings.